 What is the Big Thunder Mountain Railway

-The Big Thunder Mountain Railway if a Steel Tracked Rollercoaster themed around a ghost mining town where the trains no bereft of human drivers continue to travel around their tracks by their own accord, well that is the back story.
-The Actual ride is a Mine train style coaster that provides moderate thrills and is fun for most of the family.
-It’s intense enough to feel thrilling and exciting to the younger riders but still a fun-filled ride for those well versed in bigger thrill rides.
+The Big Thunder Mountain Railway is a Steel Tracked Rollercoaster themed around a ghost mining town where the trains no bereft of human drivers continue to travel around their tracks by their own accord, well that is the back story.
+The Actual ride is a Mine train-style coaster that provides moderate thrills and is fun for most of the family.
+It’s intense enough to feel thrilling and exciting to the younger riders but still a fun-filled ride for those well-versed in bigger thrill rides.

 Mine Trian coasters have been popular for decades at theme parks the world over but there are good and bad Mine Trains and this 1979 build has wowed families for decades.
 So let’s see how she holds up.

 The queue is not particularly interesting and simply meanders around the front of the building.
 The Queue offers some nice views of the ride with the railway passing overhead a few times and you can enjoy the Thunder Mountain rising above you, but as there is no real story to the ride, there is not much to see or do.

 The Ride is one of our top picks for the Genie+ service and offers a way of skipping a fairly long queue for a really quintessential Disneyland ride.
 This is one we ride EVERY time we visit and skipping the queue is definitely preferential.
 We used to head straight here for an instant queue-free ride, but Galaxy’s edge has put pay to that!